Vacuum Maintenance Schedule: Timelines for Repairs/Check-Ups

 • Key Maintenance Points:

-• Filters: Depending on your vacuum type, some filters might need monthly cleaning, while HEPA filters, common in allergy-friendly models, have a longer life but eventually need replacement.
+• Filters: Depending on your vacuum type, your filters might need monthly cleaning.
+With HEPA filtration, common in allergy-friendly models, the filters have a longer life but eventually need replacement.

 • Brush Rolls: Regularly remove tangled hair or debris.
 A worn brush roll can reduce efficiency drastically.